Joshua Luke Johnson

 *Author's Note 4/27/2022: Given the events of the last few days, and as Elon Musk fights to bring his limitless resources and late-stage capitalist ideals into the conversations surrounding online discourse, I believe the contents of this story are more relevant than ever.

 ADOM (Ancient Domains of Mystery): How 15,000 Lines of Code Changed RPGs

 Life hasn't been the most exciting lately.
 I love to travel, so naturally, the shutdown that brought 2020 to a halt has forced me to take up, well, less-preferred means of adventuring.
-One such method is to explore the open worlds of video games that were ideated before I was born.
+One such method is to explore the open worlds of video games, some of which were created before I was born.

 'Loop Hero' is the Perfect Game for a Post-Covid World

 While the title of this sophomore release from indie studio Four Quarters is appropriate, albeit bromide, I find it unfortunate that "Oblivion" is already a shopworn gaming trademark, because that is the word that keeps coming to mind as I loop my way closer and closer to 100 hours of game time.